Post | 8 minutes

 In this article, we will be exploring the crypto friendly banks options that are available in 2019.

 Simple Bank is a financial institution that is based in the state of Oregon, in the United States.
 Simple has been known as a supporter of cryptocurrencies, through its track record of working with a number of different cryptocurrency exchanges.
-The bank also has a feature which allows its customers to trade cryptocurrencies in any manner they want to, at any time.
+The bank also has a feature that allows its customers to trade cryptocurrencies in any manner they want to, at any time.

 Interestingly, Simple Bank is one of the few cryptocurrency supporting banks that have all of their deposits insured by the Federal Deposit Insurance Corporation.
 This helps to placate the more cautious crypto investors, by protecting their deposits.
 At this point, to use Simple Bank, you must be a citizen of the US.
 Obviously, this means, if you don’t live in America, you won’t be able to use their services.

 As has previously been explained, a large proportion of big financial institutions have turned their backs on cryptocurrencies, regulating and limiting their use.
-Despite this blanket attitude, one of the most well-known giants in the finance game have shown forward-thinking and have decided to wade into the cryptocurrency market.
+Despite this blanket attitude, one of the most well-known giants in the finance game have shown forward-thinking and has decided to wade into the cryptocurrency market.

 This is the first known cryptocurrency trading platform to have been created by a bank on Wall Street.
 With one of the biggest revenue streams on this list, it shouldn’t be surprising if they invest massively into cryptocurrencies over the coming years.